atowey01/HW-Reviews-Flask-App/README.md

 **More Project Information**

-The model_training_scripts directory provides files and instructions for both scraping data to create labels to train models (.py files) and the Jupyter notebooks used to train both models (.ipynb) files.
-To data used to train the models is not included in this repo due to the file size.
+The model_training_scripts directory provides files and instructions for both scraping data to create labels to train models (.py files) and the Jupyter notebooks used to train both models (.ipynb files).
+The data used to train the models is not included in this repo due to the file size.
 Contact the repository owner to get the data or use the scripts to make your own dataset.
 Very few labels were used to train these models to date.
 Both models could be improved with more labelling.

 The random forest rating prediction model is contained in this repo.
 The sentiment model is downloaded from the HuggingFace model hub.